Clu Gulager

-William Martin Gulager (/ˈɡuːləɡər/; November 16, 1928 – August 5, 2022), better known as Clu Gulager, was an American television and film actor and director born in Holdenville, Oklahoma.
-He first became known for his work in television, appearing in the co-starring role of William H. Bonney (Billy the Kid) in the 1960–1962 NBC television series The Tall Man and as Emmett Ryker in another NBC Western series, The Virginian.
+William Martin "Clu" Gulager (/ˈɡuːləɡər/; November 16, 1928 – August 5, 2022) was an American film and television actor.

+Clu Gulager first became known for his work in television, appearing in the co-starring role of Billy the Kid in the 1960–1962 NBC television Western series The Tall Man and as Emmett Ryker in another NBC Western, The Virginian.
 He later had a second career as a horror film actor, including a lead part in Dan O'Bannon's The Return of the Living Dead (1985).
-He also was in A Nightmare on Elm Street 2: Freddy's Revenge (1985).
-In 2005 he started acting in his son's horror films — the Feasts films and Piranha 3DD — in his 80s.

-Gulager's first major film role was in Don Siegel's The Killers (1964) with Lee Marvin and Ronald Reagan in his only movie role as a villain, followed by a supporting part in the racing film Winning (1969) opposite Paul Newman and Joanne Woodward; in Peter Bogdanovich's drama The Last Picture Show (1971); and opposite John Wayne in McQ (1974).
-In the 1980s, Gulager appeared in several horror films, such as The Initiation (1984) and the zombie comedy The Return of the Living Dead (1985).
+Gulager's first major film role was in Don Siegel's The Killers (1964), followed by a supporting part in the racing film Winning (1969); in Peter Bogdanovich's drama The Last Picture Show (1971); and opposite John Wayne in McQ (1974).
+He also directed the short film A Day with the Boys, which was nominated for the Short Film Palme d'Or at the 1969 Cannes Film Festival.

+In the 1980s, Gulager appeared in several horror films, such as The Initiation (1984).
 In 2005, he appeared in the horror film Feast, and its sequels.
 He also appeared in the independent film Tangerine (2015) and in Quentin Tarantino's Once Upon a Time in Hollywood (2019), which was his final film role.

-Gulager directed the short film A Day with the Boys, which was nominated for the Palme d'Or for Best Short Film at the 1969 Cannes Film Festival.

-Early life
+Early life and education

 Gulager was born in Holdenville, Oklahoma, on November 16, 1928, the son of John Delancy Gulager, who had been an actor before settling down to practice law in nearby Muskogee.
 His paternal grandmother, Martha Schrimsher Gulager, was a sister of Mary Schrimsher, the mother of Will Rogers, making Gulager and Rogers first cousins, once removed.
-He was Cherokee, having been an enrolled citizen of the Cherokee Nation of Oklahoma.
+He was Cherokee, having been an enrolled citizen of the Cherokee Nation.

 His Cherokee nickname was given to him by his father for the clu-clu birds (known in English as martins, like his middle name) that were nesting at the Gulager home at the time of his birth.
 From 1946 to 1948, Gulager served in the United States Marine Corps at Camp Pendleton.
 After attending Northeastern State University in Tahlequah, Oklahoma, Gulager transferred to the Baptist-affiliated Baylor University in Waco, Texas, where he graduated.
 He won a one-year scholarship to study abroad in Paris, where he worked under Jean-Louis Barrault, a French actor and director.
-In 1952, he returned to Baylor.
-On June 19, 1952, he married fellow actor Miriam Byrd-Nethery.
-The couple had two sons, John and Tom, and remained married until her death in 2003.